ejparnell/understanding-binary-python/README.md

 ### Overflow in Binary Arithmetic

-A couple of sections back we briefly mentioned that a bit is the smallest unit of data in computing and hat it can have one of two values: 0 or 1.
+A couple of sections back we briefly mentioned that a bit is the smallest unit of data in computing and that it can have one of two values: 0 or 1.
 When represent the number `15` in binary we use 4 bits `1111`.
 But what happens if we need to add another bit to represent a larger number?

 This is where overflow comes into play.
 Overflow occurs when the result of an arithmetic operation exceeds the maximum value that can be represented by the number of bits available.
 In our example, if we try to add `1` to `15` in binary `1111`, we would get `10000`.
 However, we only have 4 bits available, so the result would overflow and the leftmost bit would be lost.